fcortesbio/BiteTrack/README.md

 * Add unit/integration tests.

 ## Notes
-* API endpoint documentation available at ./docs/API.md
+* API endpoint documentation available at docs/API.md
-* All Dates and Timestamps (`createdAt`, `updatedAt`) parsed as the default Date Mongoose objects
+* All Dates and Timestamps (`createdAt`, `updatedAt`) are parsed as default Mongoose Date objects
 * Customers have no direct API access or an active application role
-* Sales are atomic --either all related operations succeed, or the transaction is rolled back.
+* Sales are atomic -- either all related operations succeed, or the transaction is rolled back.
 * Inventory decrements automatically when sales are completed.

 ## License